-Paul McCobb Walnut Lounge Chairs in Original Fabric
+Paul McCobb Pair of Lounge Chairs in Original Turquoise Upholstery and Walnut

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Paul McCobb for Directional Designs, lounge chair model 1322, walnut and blue fabric, 1950s.
+Paul McCobb for Directional Designs, pair of lounge chairs model 1322, walnut, fabric, 1950s.

 This pair of lounge chairs is designed by Paul McCobb.
-The quintessential design features of McCobb's furniture is clearly visible in this set such as the exquisitely tapered legs and the back that features small pointy ends.
-The seat, back and armrests are upholstered in a blue, soft striped fabric that forms a striking match with the walnut frame.
-All lines the walnut frame are refined and delicate and form a border for the thick blue upholstery.
-Great and comfortable set that still holds it original fabric.
+The quintessential design features of McCobb's furniture is clearly visible in this set such as the exquisitely tapered legs and the back that embodies small pointy ends.
+The seat, back and armrests are upholstered in a turquoise, soft striped fabric that forms a striking match with the walnut frame.
+All lines of the walnut frame are refined and delicate and form a border for the thick blue upholstery.
+Great and comfortable set that holds it original fabric.

 Paul McCobb (1917–1969), born in the United States, MA, was a furniture and Industrial designer.
 He went to the art academy in Boston yet did not finish his education.
 McCobb designed furniture, accessories, textiles and other household items such as televisions and radios.
 He also wrote his own design column in several national newspapers and taught design at Philadelphia Museum School of Art.
 Paul McCobb received the of MoMA's Good Design Award five times between 1950 and 1955.
 One of his most famous furniture lines is the Irwin Collection that was produced by Calvin Furniture and from 1955 by WK Möbler.
 Paul McCobb’s trademark is a simplistic aesthetic without unnecessary ornamentation.
 Delicate lines, refined finish.
 His source of inspiration is the Shakers design, Scandinavian craftsmanship and of course the International modernist style.
 His use of material is often durable and solid such as iron, stone and solid wood.